Kong/terraform-provider-konnect/docs/resources/gateway_plugin_canary.md

 * `allow`: Allows the specified groups to access the canary release.
 * `deny`: Denies the specified groups from accessing the canary release.
-* `header`: The hash will be based on the specified header value.
-Default: "consumer"; must be one of ["allow", "consumer", "deny", "header", "ip", "none"]
+* `header`: The hash will be based on the specified header value. possible known values include one of ["allow", "consumer", "deny", "header", "ip", "none"]; Default: "consumer"
 - `hash_header` (String) A string representing an HTTP header name.
 - `percentage` (Number) The percentage of traffic to be routed to the canary release.
 - `start` (Number) Future time in seconds since epoch, when the canary release will start.
 Ignored when `percentage` is set, or when using `allow` or `deny` in `hash`.